Frank Lautenberg: Death

 Lautenberg's funeral train passes Odenton, Maryland.

 Lautenberg died at NewYork–Presbyterian Hospital in Manhattan on June 3, 2013, of viral pneumonia.
 He was 89.

 Lautenberg was returned to Washington by an Amtrak funeral train.
 "Amtrak is honored to be chosen to carry him back to Washington, D.C. one final time," wrote Amtrak Chairman Tony Cosica and President/CEO Joseph Boardman in a joint public statement of condolence, "thank you Sen. Lautenberg for your service to the nation."

 On June 6, 2013, his body lay in repose atop the Lincoln Catafalque within the Senate chamber at the Capitol.
 He was buried on June 7, 2013, with full military honors at Arlington National Cemetery.

 Congress passed on September 20, 2013, a spending bill, H.J.Res.59 – Continuing Appropriations Resolution, 2014, that included a $174,000 tax-free death benefit payment to his widow.
 An annual salary payment to the widow or family member of a deceased lawmaker is a long-standing tradition for the United States Congress going back to the 1800s.

 Succession

 On June 4, 2013, Governor Chris Christie announced that a special election to fill the vacant Senate seat would be held on October 16, 2013.
 A special primary, which was won by Cory Booker as the Democrat and Steve Lonegan as the Republican candidate, was held on August 13, 2013.

 On June 6, 2013, Christie appointed Republican New Jersey Attorney General Jeffrey Chiesa to fill the Senate seat until the elected winner could be sworn in.

 On October 17, 2013, Democrat Cory Booker was announced the winner of the special election.
-He has held the seat ever since.

-Frank R. Lautenberg Deep-Sea Coral Protection Area
+Legacy

 The Frank R. Lautenberg Deep-Sea Coral Protection Area is an offshore marine protected area for deep-sea corals off the coast of the Mid-Atlantic states of the United States, established in 2016 and named after Lautenberg.

+The Frank Lautenberg Railway Station at Secaucus Junction is named for Lautenberg who was a transit advocate and worked to have federal funds go to the project.
+His casket was brought to the station on its way to his final resting place.